Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Fluid-structure interaction model and comparison with experiments

-This model is made dimensionless using the relevant aspect ratios, $\hat{L}=L/H$, $\hat{d}=d/\delta$, $\hat{\delta}=\delta/H$, $\hat{k}=k/H^2$, and the elasto-viscous parameter $\hat{q}=\eta q/E d^2$ (see SM~\cite{Note1}).
-I solve the dimensionless equations (Eqs.~(S2)(S3)(S4)) numerically with Matlab and show in Fig.~\ref{fg:fig3}c the hair profile as the flowrate is increased for the experimental parameters of Fig.~\ref{fg:fig1}d.
-In Fig.~\ref{fg:fig2}a,c,e,g, I compare the tip vertical deflection predicted by the model to the one measured experimentally and find a quantitative agreement, without any adjustable parameters.
-Using the computed tip deflection for $h$ in Eq.~\eqref{eq:ResistHyd} yields a prediction for the pressure drop in our channels that is compared to the experimental pressure drop in Fig.~\ref{fg:fig2}b,d,f,h.
+I solve the dimensionless equations \eqref{eq:beamadim1}\eqref{eq:forceadim}\eqref{eq:resistHydadim} numerically with the Matlab solver bvp5c and show in Fig.~\ref{fg:fig3}c the hair profile as the flow rate is increased for the experimental parameters of Fig.~\ref{fg:fig1}d.
+In Fig.~\ref{fg:fig2}, I compare the tip deflection predicted by the model to the one measured experimentally.
+I find a quantitative agreement for most experimental conditions without any adjustable parameters.
+In panels (g,h), the permeability spans an order of magnitude, and the quantitative discrepancies in the model are likely due to inaccuracies in the scaling used to calculate $k$.
+Despite these limits, the model captures the surprisingly weak influence of the hair spacing $\delta$ on the hair deflection seen in these experiments.
+Using the computed tip deflection for $h$ in eq.~\eqref{eq:ResistHyd} yields a prediction for the pressure drop across the channel which is compared to the experimental pressure drop in Fig.~\ref{fg:fig2}c,f,i,l.
 Here also the agreement is excellent.